OHIF/Viewers/README.md

 ### Extensions

 This is a list of Extensions maintained by the OHIF Core team.
-It's possible to customize and configure these extensions, and you can even create your own.
+It is possible to customize and configure these extensions, and you can even create your own.
 You can [read more about extensions here][ohif-extensions].